Spencer-Underwood/backpayCalc/README.md

 # backpayCalc
-To calculate backbay whenever the union signs a new collective agreement.
+To calculate estimates for retropay / backpay whenever a union signs a new collective agreement.

-See on [Nordburg.ca](https://www.nordburg.ca/calculators/backpayCalc/index.html), [GitHub Pages](https://andrewnordlund.github.io/backpayCalc/index.html) (repo here: https://github.com/andrewnordlund/backpayCalc)
+See on  [GitHub Pages](https://spencer-underwood.github.io/backpayCalc/backpayCalc.html) (repo here: https://spencer-underwood.github.io/backpayCalc/backpayCalc.html)

+This calculator was built as a hobby and is provided "as is" as proof-of-concept.
+There is absolutely no guarantee of accuracy, or officialness.
+It should be used for interest sakes, not as an authority.